dorota-alina/findNeedles-method/index.md

 # findNeedles - ideas for improvement

-## Slim down loops
+## Slim down your loops

-For efficicient processing and reducing CPU/memory usage, split `haystack` just once by moving the `split` function outside the loops.
+For improving performance and efficiency (reducing the use of CPU/memory), split `haystack` just once by moving the `split` function outside the loops.

 ```java
 public static void findNeedles(String haystack, String[] needles) {